-EXECUTIVE OFFICERS OF MANPOWERGROUP (as of February 16, 2022)
+EXECUTIVE OFFICERS OF MANPOWERGROUP (as of February 17, 2021)

-Name of Officer Office Jonas Prising Age 57 Chairman of ManpowerGroup as of December 31, 2015.
+Name of Officer Office Jonas Prising Age 56 Chairman of ManpowerGroup as of December 31, 2015.
 Chief Executive Officer of ManpowerGroup since May 2014.
 ManpowerGroup President from November 2012 to May 2014.
 Executive Vice President, President of ManpowerGroup - the Americas from January 2009 to October 2012.
 Executive Vice President, President - United States and Canadian Operations from January 2006 to December 2008.
 A director of ManpowerGroup since May 2014.
 An employee of ManpowerGroup since May 1999.
 A director of Kohl's Corporation since August 2015.
-John T. McGinnis Age 55 Executive Vice President, Chief Financial Officer of ManpowerGroup since February 2016.
+John T. McGinnis Age 54 Executive Vice President, Chief Financial Officer of ManpowerGroup since February 2016.
 Global Controller of Morgan Stanley from January 2014 to February 2016.
 Chief Financial Officer, HSBC North America from July 2012 to January 2014.
 Chief Financial Officer, HSBC Bank USA from July 2010 to January 2014.
 An employee of ManpowerGroup since February 2016.
-Michelle S. Nettles Age 50 Chief People and Culture Officer since July 2019.
+Michelle S. Nettles Age 49 Chief People and Culture Officer since July 2019.
 Chief People and Diversity Officer of Molson Coors Brewing Company from October 2016 to July 2019.
 Chief Human Resources Officer of MillerCoors from October 2014 to October 2016.
-Prior thereto held other positions at MillerCoors since 2009.
+Prior thereto, Ms. Nettles held other positions at MillerCoors since 2009.
 An employee of ManpowerGroup since July 2019.
-Richard D. Buchband Age 58 Senior Vice President, General Counsel and Secretary of ManpowerGroup since January 2013.
-Partner and Associate General Counsel for Accenture plc from 2006 to 2011.
+Richard D. Buchband Age 57 Senior Vice President, General Counsel and Secretary of ManpowerGroup since January 2013.
+Prior to joining ManpowerGroup, a partner and Associate General Counsel for Accenture plc from 2006 to 2011.
 An employee of ManpowerGroup since January 2013.